NixImagery/NixImagery.github.io/_posts/2020-06-01-securing-mail-with-dkim.md

 default._domainkey|TXT|v=DKIM1;k=rsa; p=yourkeygoeshere
 _dmarc|TXT|v=DMARC1; p=none; rua=mailto:aggregate@yourdomain.tld; ruf=mailto:forensics@yourdomain.tld; fo=1

 Thanks to [mxtoolbox](https://mxtoolbox.com/) for providing a suite of extremely useful tools and information.
 Although there is [RFC](https://ietf.org/standards/rfcs/), this would have been much harder to do without your help.
+Most of the DKIM verifiers out there don't actually check the validity of the signature key: [DMARCAnalyzer](https://www.dmarcanalyzer.com/) does, thanks also to them for this service.

 ## Notes